Rich in Buddhist traditions and beliefs, this ancient landlocked land of Laos has been inhabited since the early centuries BC.

 Laos emerged from that conflict as one of the poorest countries on the planet, as most of its citizens were lacking in education and useful training.

-Over the last few decades some levels of economic and governmental progress have occurred, and underneath it all, Laos has great natural resources, including tremendous potential in the mining and timber industries.
+Over the last few decades some levels of economic and governmental progress have occurred.
+Underneath it all, Laos has great natural resources, including tremendous potential in the mining and timber industries.

 The lifeline of the country, the Mekong River, is its major corridor of transportation for goods and services, and the source of its electric energy.

-Looking into the future, with much-needed change in its restrictive tourism policies, and overall improvement in manufacturing and technology, Laos may finally emerge as an important force in the Southeast Asia
+Looking into the future, with much-needed development in tourism policies and facilities, and overall improvement in manufacturing and technology, Laos may finally emerge as an important force in the Southeast Asia